 SSE Composite Index was flat

-The SSE Composite Index includes all listed stocks (A shares and B shares) on the Shanghai Stock Exchange and the Shenzhen Stock Exchange.
-A-shares are shares denominated in domestic currency and are available only to local investors.
-On the other hand, B-shares are shares denominated in foreign currency such as in US dollars on the Shanghai Stock Exchange and in Hong Kong dollars on the Shenzhen Stock Exchange.
-These shares are available to foreign investors.
+The SSE Composite Index includes all listed stocks (A shares and B shares) on the Shanghai and Shenzhen stock exchanges.
+A shares are shares denominated in domestic currency, or renminbi, and are available only to local investors.
+On the other hand, B shares are shares denominated in foreign currency such as the US dollar on the Shanghai Stock Exchange and in Hong Kong dollars on the Shenzhen Stock Exchange.
+B shares are available to foreign investors.

 Returns of China-focused mutual funds

 From February 3 to February 10, 2016, the Guinness Atkinson China and Hong Kong Fund (ICHKX) rose 0.7%, while the Eaton Vance Greater China Growth Fund Class A (EVCGX), the Matthews China Fund Investor Class (MCHFX), and the Columbia Greater China Fund Class A Shares (NGCAX) fell 1.8%, 2.0%, and 3.2%, respectively.
 The Oberweis China Opportunities Fund (OBCHX) was the worst performer for the same period and fell 3.7%.

 Due to the oil rout, the shares of China Petroleum & Chemical Corporation (SNP), CNOOC Limited (CEO), and PetroChina Company (PTR) fell 4.1%, 3.6%, and 2.8%, respectively, from February 3 to February 10.
 For the same period, the ADRs (American depository receipts) of Chinese companies such as 58.com (WUBA), Baidu (BIDU), and Alibaba Group Holding Limited (BABA) fell 13.8%, 6.1%, and 2.3%, respectively.